-A full-time teacher obtains 7 days of sick leave every year, on September 1.
-These days of sick leave are non-cumulative and have no cash surrender value.
-During the teacher's 1st year of employment, a credit of 6 days of sick leave without cash surrender value is added.
-On June 30, the teacher's unused number of annual days of sick leave is added to their credit if they have accumulated 13 days or less of sick leave.
+During a full-time teacher's first year of employment, they are granted six (6) days of sick leave with no cash surrender value.
+Every year, on September 1st, full-time teachers obtain seven (7) days of sick leave.

+On June 30th, the teacher's unused number of annual days of sick leave is added to their total accumulated in previous years in their sick leave bank if they have accumulated 13 days or less of sick leave.
+The total in the bank cannot exceed 20 days.
+Otherwise, the days will be lost.

-The sick leave bank is prorated based on the annual FTE for part-time teachers (FTE= CI{total} /80).
-Hourly paid teachers are entitled to no sick leave days.
+For part-time teachers, the sick leave bank is prorated based on the annual FTE (FTE=CI{total}/80).